cartathecat/vendingmachine/README.md

 There can be many improvements to the Vending Machine microservice, includimg:

+* Amemd /init endpoint to be a POST and pass a payload body
+* Amend /deposit endpoint to be a POST and pass a payload body
+* Amend /vend endpoint to be a PUT
 * Unique errors, rather than using Spring Boot ``ResponseStatusException``
 * Authenticate when coins are deposited, to stop other users continuing with the vend
 * Timeout and issue a refund when no action operation is performed after coins are deposited.